Definition and Example of a Lender

 Borrowers must meet certain criteria in terms of cash on hand, credit score, and collateral for this reason.
 Lenders are looking for assurances that you'll be able to repay the loan.

-Lenders expect to get repaid.
-The terms of your loan agreement will describe exactly how the process works: how often you’ll make payments, how long you have to repay, how much interest you’ll pay, what happens if you fail to repay, and more.
-It’s helpful to evaluate all of those items – that way you’ll know what you’re getting into and how much each loan costs.
+The terms of your loan agreement will describe exactly how the process works after you've been approved by a lender: how often you’ll make payments, how long you have to repay, how much interest you’ll pay, and what happens if you fail to repay.
+It’s helpful to evaluate all of these factors in advance so you’ll know what you’re getting into.
+They'll tell you how much each loan costs.

-It’s almost always a good idea to shop around.
-Your best deal might not be with the first lender you talk to, and you can’t necessarily count on the biggest advertisers (or brand names) to deliver the best deals.
-The only way to know you’re getting a good deal is to talk with several lenders and compare the options.
+It’s almost always a good idea to shop around for a loan.
+Your best deal might not be with the first lender you talk to.
+You can’t necessarily count on the biggest advertisers or brand names to deliver the best deals.
+The only way to know you’re getting a good deal is to talk with several lenders and compare your options.

-Banks and credit unions are a good place to start with almost any type of loan.
-If the institution you work with doesn’t lend money, it’s a safe bet that they can suggest a reputable lender who does what you need.
+If the financial institution you work with doesn’t lend money, it’s a safe bet that it can suggest a reputable lender who does offer what you need.
 Banks and credit unions are a good choice for:

 - Personal loans

 - Credit cards